umutsevdi/graduate-information-system/README.md

 ## 3- Features

 ### 3.1- Login / Register
-- User can login or register to our application.
-When they register their informations are saved into the database.
-When they login, their session is stored in the memory of the application with a randomized token.
+- Users can log in or register to our application.
+When they register their information is saved into the database.
+When they log in, their session is stored in the memory of the application with a randomized token.
-- Users are redirected automatically to login page when their token timeouts or their session is not found.
+- Users are redirected automatically to the login page when their token timeouts or their session is not found.

 <img src="img/login.png">

 ### 3.2- Home
 After login users are navigated to the Home Page.
 Here, they can see the posts of the people from the user's university.

 Users can post announcements and delete their existing ones.
-Also they can like each others' posts.
+Also, they can like each others' posts.
 <img src="img/home1.png">

 <img src="img/home2.png">

 ### 3.3- Profile
-Each user has profile.
-In profile page you can see basic information about that person and their posts.
+Each user has a profile.
+On the profile page, you can see basic information about that person and their posts.
-You can edit your information by pressing edit profile button.
+You can edit your information by pressing the edit profile button.
 <img src="img/profile1.png">